neurogenomics/Power_Analysis_package/README.md

-# Power Analysis Package
+# Power Analysis

-Repo to wrap "scRNA-seq_Power_Analysis" work into an R package
+Wraps work from [this](https://github.com/neurogenomics/scRNA-seq_Power_Analysis) repository into an R package.